cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 | Asks follow-up questions to fill gaps | Performs a single retrieval pass |
 | Iteratively probes, verifies, and reflects | Retrieves, summarizes, and terminates |

 This is analogous to giving a junior analyst a rigid two-step instruction: find documents, then write a summary.
 No expert works this way.
-The constraint is not the model's capability but the workflow's rigidity.
+The bottleneck sits in the workflow’s rigidity long before the model runs out of capability.

 ### Reason 3: Foundational Assumptions Are Built on Shifting Ground